How does Automatic Seasonal Adjust work?

 You can also turn on a “Automatic Seasonal Adjust Applied” notification in the Controller Settings if you would like to see the new watering percent adjust every day.

-When scheduling run times and using Automatic Seasonal Adjust it is important to set run times for the hottest, driest time of the year.
+When scheduling run times while using Automatic Seasonal Adjust it is important to set run times for the hottest, driest time of the year.

 The three factors Rain Bird considers when creating your daily automatic seasonal adjustment values are: